chittaro/ten_month/docs/README.md

 - The Makefile must also have this identifier (in the first TODO block).

-- DO NOT copy the above identifier from the PDF!
-It might contain hidden characters.
-Copy it from the README file from Canvas instead.

 - Your makefile is called `Makefile`.
 Typing `make -R -r` builds your code without errors and generates an executable file called `galaxy`.
 (The command-line options `-R` and `-r` disable automatic build rules; these